-Human teeth retain evidence of two underlying biological clocks.
-One of these clocks produces a daily-circadian biorhythm that regulates our sleep and is linked to some aspects of human growth and health.
-The other biological clock is slower.
-It produces layers in teeth, like tree rings.
-The slower clock oscillates every four to 12 days in children.
-It is a mystery why it oscillates in this way.
+Life on earth is regulated by biological clocks.
+One of these has a daily-circadian rhythm that regulates our sleep and is linked to aspects of human growth and health.
+Humans retain evidence of another biological clock that is much slower.
+It is mystery why the slow clock oscillates in this way.

 This project aims to shed new light on differences in childhood growth by investigating the slower biological clock.
 We know from our research that this clock produces a biorhythm that is linked to final adult stature and tooth enamel thickness.
 We do not know how it relates to the growth of any tissue within children.
 We will combine histology and longitudinal observation with theoretical biology to determine if childhood growth is related to this biorhythm.
 Answering this question will establish new research pathways to investigate our species from unique developmental and evolutionary perspectives.